alansun25/artist-release-tracker/README.md

 ## Currently:
 - Populates a specified playlist with each specified artist's most recent single, album, or feature when you run `main.py`.
 - Ignores tracks from collections made by "Various Artists", i.e. movie soundtracks.
-- Requires user to have a Spotify Client ID, Client Secret, Redirect URI, and defined scope (environment variables).

 ## Todo:
-- Allow users to use this without needing Client ID, Secret, etc. (figure out authorization flow).
 - Output new songs added after running the script.
 - Modularize the code.
 - Create a simple Github pages website for the redirect URI.